annachuu/FingR4/README.md

-# Robotic-Arm
+# FingR4
-This robotic arm will wave at audience once it senses a closeness in distance.
+Is a robotic arm will wave at audience once it senses a closeness in distance.
 It also has the ability to portray common hand gestures using preset buttons.

 ## Features